NiloyDEBPMRE/webpage/_pages/about.md

   - /about.html
 ---

-<p>I am Niloy Deb.
+<p style="text-align: justify;">I am Niloy Deb.
 I completed my Bachelor of Science in Mechanical Engineering from the esteemed Bangladesh University of Engineering and Technology (BUET), a renowned technical institution in Bangladesh.
 I have experience working as a research assistant in the 'Computational Fluid Dynamics and Heat Transfer Research Group (CFDHT)' under the supervision of Dr. Sumon Saha, Professor, Department of Mechanical Engineering, BUET.
 Currently, I am serving as a lecturer in the Department of Petroleum and Mineral Resources Engineering (PMRE) at BUET, my alma mater.</p>

 <p>I have a keen interest in Thermodynamics, Fluid Mechanics, and Heat Transfer, which drives me to explore Energy Science further.
 I am particularly fascinated by chaotic dynamical systems and the physics of convection.
 Feedback mechanisms can reshape dynamical system behavior, with control being key.</p>